EpperlaKarthik/Commodus/README.md

 * Add in-game store(Weapons, skins, characters, etc).
 * Our vision is to provide learning while gaming by the virtue of Commodus.
 <hr>

+## Previous work declaration:
+The game is made during the hackathon, but we have used few 3d models, vfx elements, environment scenes that we made earlier in the project.

+## Installation steps:
+Open the drive link, Download the "Builds" folder onto your computer.
+In the folder open "Hackathon.exe" file to play the game.

 ## Screenshots:
 <table>